Ffion Davies: 2022: IBJJF World Champion, ADCC Submission Fighting World Champion

 In early 2022, Davies started training at Essential Jiu Jitsu (an Atos affiliated academy), under the coaching of JT Torres.
 In June 2022 Davies won the World Jiu-Jitsu Championship in the Lightweight division, becoming the first Welsh and British black belt jiu-jitsu world champion.
-At the 2022 ADCC World Championship Davies became the first Welsh and British Submission Fighting world champion after defeating Bia Mesquita 6-0 in the semi-final and Brianna Ste-Marie by a score of 10-0 in the final.
+At the 2022 ADCC World Championship Davies became the first Welsh and British Submission Fighting world champion after submitting Adele Fornarino in the first round, defeating Bia Mesquita 6-0 in the semi-final, and Brianna Ste-Marie by a score of 10-0 in the final.